treeverse/lakeFS/docs/reference/security/external-principals-aws.md

 ## Get lakeFS API Token

-the login to lakeFS is done by calling the [login API][login-api] with the `GetCallerIdentity` request signed by the client.
+The login to lakeFS is done by calling the [login API][login-api] with the `GetCallerIdentity` request signed by the client.
-Currently, the login operation is support out of the box in [lakeFS Hadoop FileSystem][lakefs-hadoopfs] version 0.2.4, see [Spark usage][lakefs-spark].
+Currently, the login operation is supported out of the box in [lakeFS Hadoop FileSystem][lakefs-hadoopfs] version 0.2.4, see [Spark usage][lakefs-spark].
 Other clients (i.e HTTP, Python etc) can use the login endpoint to authenticate to lakeFS but, you will have to build the request input.

 ## Using with Spark